awesome121/happy-farmer/README.md

 # Happy Farmer
-Happy Farmer is a SENG201 Project in university of Canterbury.
+Happy Farmer is a SENG201 Project at university of Canterbury.

-It's a farm simulator which allows you to play a simple farm game, please refer "Game Introduction" for more information.
+It's a farm simulator which allows you to play a simple farm game!
+Please see "Game Introduction" below for more information.

 # Prerequisites